jwunderl/pxt-arcade/docs/courses/csintro3/intro/initialization.md

 ### ~hint

-Before moving on to the next lesson, check out the [selected problems](/courses/csintro3/intro/initialization-problems) for this section to review the material and see some different problems.
+Before moving on to the next lesson, it is recommended that you check out the [selected problems](/courses/csintro3/intro/initialization-problems) for this section to review the material and practice the concepts introduced in this section.

 ### ~